What Is Elf on the Shelf, and How Does It Work?

 - Special delivery: On the first night back, have your elf set up in a present-wrapped box or this special delivery box.

 - Sneaky footprints: Dust this footprint stencil with flour or powdered sugar and prop your elf up in a running stance.

-- Dress up: Dress your elf up in a fun customized sweater or any of these fun Elf on the Shelf accessories below.
+- Dress up: Dress up your elf in a fun customized sweater or with any of these fun Elf on the Shelf accessories below.